giuntoli-group/nmm-week4/README.md

 # nmm-week4

 Welcome to Classical hell!
 From this week we forget about electrons and embrace the simpler times when particles were particles and waves were waves.
-In other words, Molecular Dynamics based on classical equations of motion.
+In other words, Molecular Dynamics (MD) based on classical equations of motion.
 This allows our models to reach larger scales of atomistic processes.
+We can also do crazy things like increasing temperature above 0K and pushing stuff!
 Week 4 in particular is dedicated to all-atom simulations, the critical importance of MD force fields, and atomistic processes of relevance for nanomaterials.

 ## Assignment 1 - The Icebreaker

 Let's use your first MD assignment to break the ice.
 Literally!
-In this assignment you will play with phase changes of water and how they depend on the chosen water model.
+In this assignment you will play with phase changes of water and how they depend on the chosen water model and simulation setup.

 ### Instructions